 Our strategic review paid particular attention to Pakistan.
 The people of Pakistan are under as much, if not greater, threat from al-Qaeda and Islamic terrorism than are we.
 We must encourage and aid the Pakistani military fight against these extremists in South Waziristan, in SWAT, and across Pakistan.
 We must also help Pakistan widen its aperture in seeking out and eliminating all forms of extremism and terrorism-those who threaten not only Pakistan, but also Afghanistan, the wider South Asia region, and the globe.
-We are deepending ties with the people of Pakistan as well as with their security forces.
+We are deepening ties with the people of Pakistan as well as with their security forces.
 We see progress with our Pakistani allies as paramount to the way ahead.

-In Afghanistan, we narrowed in on a challenging, but attainable goal: to deny al-Qaeda safe haven and the Afghan-Taliban the ability to overthrow the duly elect-ed Afghan Government.
+In Afghanistan, we narrowed in on a challenging, but attainable goal: to deny al-Qaeda safe haven and the Afghan-Taliban the ability to overthrow the duly elected Afghan Government.
 To achieve this refined strategic aim, we must continue to deny al-Qaeda any Afghanistan toe-hold, reverse the momentum of the Taliban insurgency, and build sufficient Afghan Government and security capacity to eventually defeat the insurgent threat.
-Our review also narrowed and refined the mili-tary objectives for General McChrystal's NATO-ISAF force-focusing it on security a robust NATO-ISAF program of training and mentoring Afghan military and police, and establishing the conditions necessary for Afghans to assume their own security.
+Our review also narrowed and refined the military objectives for General McChrystal's NATO-ISAF force-focusing it on security of key population areas while Afghan forces grow in size and capability, prioritizing a robust NATO-ISAF program of training and mentoring Afghan military and project NATO-ISAF program of training and mentoring Algnan military and police, and establishing the conditions necessary for Afghans to assume their own security.
 Each of these objectives will hasten the day when we can begin thinning the U.S./NATO-ISAF security forces presence, turning the internal security of Afghanistan over to the Afghans.
 This strategy provides the time and space for the Afghans themselves to build sufficient security and governance capacity to stabilize their country

 Our refined military objectives for Afghanistan complement those in the political and economic spheres.
-They also support diplomatic, political, and military pro-grams that the President's strategy calls for us to undertake with neighboring countries-especially Pakistan-that increase pressure against al-Qaeda's leadership; that expand counterinsurgency operations against Taliban insurgents who threaten Afghanistan, Pakistan, and the wider region; and that help set the conditions for improved regional security and stability.
+They also support diplomatic, political, and military programs that the President's strategy calls for us to undertake with neighboring countries-especially Pakistan-that increase pressure against al-Qaeda's leadership; that expand counterinsurgency operations against Taliban insurgents who threaten Afghanistan, Pakistan, and the wider region; and that help set the conditions for improved regional security and stability.